samfeldstein/notebook/content/notes/private-notes-in-foam-and-eleventy.md

 ### Downsides

 - This method is rigid.
 Let's say you want a recipe to be private for some reason.
 Do you put in the `private` folder or the `recipes` folder?
 You can't have it both ways.
 If you need this kind of flexibility, Method Two is the answer.
+  - A solution might be to not use folders at all, which is what I'm already doing.
+Then the private folder exists solely to hide private notes.
+From there, they can be categorized with tags however we want.
+  - Then to solve the linking issue, we can transform them somehow based on whether the link includes "private?"
+No, because of relative links.
+So do it based on urls maybe?
+  - This might be something to take care of the Cloudflare end, but I'd rather not.
+  - I'd think you should be able to change the content of the link at build time so they all point to our custom private 404 page.
+  - This works for me.
+Don't know about other people.
+For the template, might have to figure out a more flexible solution.
+  - Maybe use draft method as a contingency.
+They'd still end up on GitHub, but at least it wouldn't show up on the main site.
 - Private notes won't render on your development server.
 Again, Method Two solves this.

 ## Method Two: Use Frontmatter to Exclude Files from Build